ministryofjustice/opg-file-service/README.md

 ## Endpoints

+The endpoints and their request/response structure are documented in the [Swagger docs](./docs/openapi/openapi.yml)

 - `GET /health-check` - returns a 200 status code if the file service is running
-- `POST /zip` - _TODO_ - Creates a new Zip request and stores it in the database.
+- `POST /zip/request` - Creates a new Zip request and stores it in the database.
 On success it returns a Reference token that can be used in the `GET /zip/{reference}` endpoint to download the zip.
 - `GET /zip/{reference}` - Finds a Zip request by Reference and streams a zip of all files associated with the Zip request.

 ## Authentication